josedomingos919/fale-mais-mobile-app/README.md

 # fale-mais-mobile-app
 “Show me the code”

-##  Steps to run the application
-“You to have expo running in your PC”

 Com o novo produto FaleMais da Telzir o cliente adquire um plano e pode falar de graça até